tq-systems/ci-meta-tq/README.md

 This project is focused on board bringup and demonstration for TQ Systems starter kits.
 Since embedded projects have different goals, the Yocto Project brings lots of features to modify system configuration and setup.
-This project is not a turn key distribution but a starting point fro own developments.
+This project is not a turn key distribution but a starting point for own developments.

-RootFS created with this setup has for demonstration purpose and ease of development not root password set.
+RootFS created with this setup has no root password set for demonstration purpose and ease of development.